Cubs vs. Rays MLB Betting Odds, Trends & Prediction

 Tropicana Field, Tampa, FL

-As of this writing, our MLB Public Betting Page shows that 55% of bets are on the Rays’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 61% of bets are on the Cubs’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Cubs vs. Rays MLB Betting Trends

-Rays are 17-4 SU in their last 21 games against an opponent in the National League
+The total has gone UNDER in 9 of Tampa Bay’s last 11 games against an opponent in the National League Central Division

-Cubs are 3-10 SU in their last 13 games when playing as the underdog
+Cubs are 3-9 SU in their last 12 games on the road

-Cubs are 2-9 SU in their last 11 games on the road
+Cubs are 2-9 SU in their last 11 games played on a Thursday

 Cubs vs. Rays MLB BETTING PREDICTION

 Take the under.
-The total has gone under in four out of the Cubs’ last five games, is 4-1 in their last five road contests and is 20-8 in their last 28 games when listed as an underdog.
-On the other side, the under is 5-2 in the Rays’ last seven games against the Cubs and is 8-3 in their last 11 meetings versus a team from the National League Central.
+The under is 5-1 in the Cubs’ last six games overall, has cashed in five out of their last six road contests and is 5-1 in their last six meetings with the Rays.
+On the other side, the under is 15-6 in the Rays’ last 21 games when facing an opponent from the National League Central.

 Cubs vs. Rays MLB Playoffs Prediction: UNDER 7.5